Bokceris1/NFibonacci-by-N3logn/README.md

-Using generalization of Binet formula or the NFibonacci sequence
+Using generalization of Binet formula for the NFibonacci sequence